baylisse/thinkfulbnb_project/README.md

 # thinkfulbnb_project
-Practice with Flexbox and HTML Forms by creating a Thinkfulbnb webpage
+Practice with Flexbox and HTML Forms by creating a responsive Thinkfulbnb webpage